-Winter, spring, summer or fall, this Fire-Roasted Tomato Kale Soup is a delicious and healthy treat.
-For the gluten-free folks out there, you’ll appreciate the use of chickpeas instead of pasta in this dish, which are more nutritious than pasta, and also offer a complementary texture to the dish.
+Winter, spring, summer, or fall, this Fire-Roasted Tomato Kale Soup is a delicious and healthy treat.
+For the gluten-free folks out there, you’ll appreciate the use of chickpeas instead of pasta, which are more nutritious and also offer a complementary texture to the dish.

 As for the tomatoes, ever since I started making my own tomato sauces and pastes, I have come to adore the flavor of grilled and oven-baked tomatoes.
 The grill and oven bring out their sweetness and when you broil them, you get a little added smokiness.
 This Fire-Roasted Tomato Kale Soup uses freshly baked and broiled tomatoes, but you can absolutely just grab yourself about 60 ounces of canned fire-roasted tomatoes if you want this comforting soup to be a little easier to make.Print

 Easy to prepare and fun on your tastebuds, this Fire-Roasted Tomato Kale Soup uses home-roasted tomatoes, leafy Tuscan kale, alongside fresh fennel and carrots to soften and smooth out this hearty garden soup.

 - Cook Time: 1 hour

 - 12 Roma or other sauce tomatoes (about 2lbs)

 - 1/2 tsp garlic powder